calugj/platoon-cps/src/report/platoon.typ

 = Conclusions

-In this work we showed that CACC is an interesting technology that allows to setup platoons.
+In this work we showed that CACC is an interesting technology that allows to set up platoons.
 They can drastically improve the responsiveness of traffic and thus can be fundamental in big crowded cities.
 However, there are some attacks like the replay attack that can threaten the safety of users.
 A very interesting algorithm developed by the authors of the paper can detect such attack, but future work is needed to find a solution of the leader's immunity assumption.